On this page

 Download detailed information about the in-school LSC role, how it fits into the learning support system and suggested interview questions for schools who are recruiting.

-Induction for LSCs#
+Induction for learning support coordinators#

-- The 3 induction courses are being rolled out between February and April 2026.
+- 3 induction courses are available.

 - Each course includes 3 modules.